All Collections

 Name - This will be used as the name in the deviation rules list.

-💡 Note that rules concerning shift length always have the highest priority compared to other types.
+Note: Rules concerning shift length always have the highest priority compared to other types.
 When a rule related to the shift length has been matched with a shift, all other rules will be ignored for this shift.

 Final shift type - Defines the Shift type that will be applied to the new shift made by the deviation.
-For example, if an employee stamps out too late, it can generate overtime according to a deviation rule.
+For example, if an employee punches out too late, it can generate overtime according to a deviation rule.
 See the example below for this use case.

 Depending on your requirements, you can limit your Deviation rules to only apply under certain conditions.
 You can set them using the following settings.
 By default, the rule applies to All shifts and employees.